willowtreeapps/react-native-template/README.md

 ## Getting started

 > [!WARNING]
-> Make sure you are using Node < 23
+> Make sure you are using Node >18 <23

 - find & replace `my-app` with your app name
 - find & replace `com.jpmigueldriver.myapp` with your app id
-- run `npm install` to install the dependencies
+- run `./scripts/init.sh` to install the dependencies
 - run `npm run ios` or `npm run android` to start the app
 - run `npm start:storybook` to start the storybook UI